ultimape/goliath/README.md

 **When you retweet a tweet**: Internally, you are actually creating your own tweet that encapsulates the other tweet with an "RT @username " appended to the front.
 This is due to the historical nature of how Twitter implemented the RT'ing functionality into their service. the "RT @username " thing was originally more of a social convention.
 Twitter then adopted this as a feature in their interface, hiding the RT to maintain backwards compatibility for older clients.
 I am not certain about older tweets, but in all RTs (since that was implemented) also contain the ID of the originla tweet being Retweeted.
 I've split these two IDs into buckets.
 The 'retweet_ids' are your "RT @username " tweets, and the "retweeted_ids" are the IDs of the original tweet being retweeted. *It is important to capture both*, because the retweet_ids tell us when YOU retweeted it, and the retweeted_ids contain the all the retweeted content.

-**When you quotetweet a tweet**: The twitter archvie does not currently encode anything about the tweet being quoted.
-Structurally it is just treated as a link to another tweet in the vein of `https://twitter.com/user/status/[TWEET_ID]`.
+**When you quotetweet a tweet**: The Twitter archvie does not currently encode anything about the tweet being quoted.
+Structurally it is just treated as a link to another tweet in the vein of `https://Twitter.com/user/status/[TWEET_ID]`.
 This is one of the deficiencies in the archive data.
 I've instructed the script to look for these URLs and read out the embedded Tweet IDs.
 This is to ensure that all the relevant tweets and context are being captured to match the current day behavior of Twitter's UI.
 Due to the nature of of the embedded URLs, the script can not distinguish which of the URLs was intended to be the quoted tweet, so it will grab all links to Twitter statuses.

-**I do not currently handle moments or polls**: I am not even sure if/how they appear in the twitter archive.
+**I do not currently handle moments or polls**: I am not even sure if/how they appear in the Twitter Archive.
 Feel free to make pull-requests accounting for them.

 ### Contents of ID files